Prilosec Side Effects

 Generic Name: omeprazole

-Note: This document contains side effect information about omeprazole.
-Some of the dosage forms listed on this page may not apply to the brand name Prilosec.
+Note: This page contains side effects data for the generic drug omeprazole.
+It is possible that some of the dosage forms included below may not apply to the brand name Prilosec.

 For the Consumer

 Applies to omeprazole: oral capsule delayed release, oral packet, oral powder for suspension, oral tablet delayed release

 Along with its needed effects, omeprazole (the active ingredient contained in Prilosec) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking omeprazole:Rare

 - Back, leg, or stomach pain